KonVas/Greap/README.md

 - Move Beerffers.sc to Extensions folder of SuperCollider found in Application Support folder.
 - Place any sound files (mono) you want to use at the folder inside GreapCode folder Greap/GreapCode/Sounds.
 - Open Greap.scd in SuperCollider and execute the whole file (this should open GECO and run the GECOMapper file automatically).
+- Once you have placed any sounds you want to use in Sounds folder go to 'scenes' and type the name of the sound to use. ~sounds[\nameOfSound] this will be the name of the sound that this scene will jump in and manipulate.
+The name of the sound must be the exact with the one in the folder without the extension, failing to do so the sound will be inaccesible.

 TODO
 - Make GECO and SC communicate via OSC protocol (as of now GECO supports OSC).